davidohana/colargulog/README.md

 [<img src="https://miro.medium.com/max/700/1*ZaOru_rZsnfNCQaPJ5D60g.png">]()

-A Python 3 logging formatter that will highlight each argument in the logging format string with a different alternating color.
+A Python 3 logging formatter that highlights each argument in the logging format string with a different alternating color.
 Logging directives are written in the Python 3.2+ brace-format instead of the legacy `%s` / `%d` / .. format that is traditionally accepted by Python logger.